 Using a Tight Bandage to Stop Bleeding

 Even though it is important to stop bleeding, using a tight bandage on a limb to cut off blood flow is actually dangerous.
-It can result in the limb amputation.
+It can result in limb amputation.

 Applying Oil or Butter on a Burn